 An ecological threshold has been crossed and a significant amount of production and diversity has been lost when compared to the Reference state.
-Significant biotic and edaphic (soil characteristic) changes have negatively impacted energy flow and nutrient and hydrologic cycles.
+Significant biotic and edaphic (soil characteristics) changes have negatively impacted energy flow and nutrient and hydrologic cycles.
 This is a very stable state, resistant to change due to the high tolerance of blue grama and inland saltgrass to grazing, the development of a shallow root system (aka root pan), and subsequent changes in hydrology and nutrient cycling.
-The loss of functional/structural groups such as warm-season bunchgrasses, cool-season bunchgrass, forbs, and shrubs reduces the biodiversity and productivity of this site.
+The loss of functional/structural groups such as warm-season tallgrasses, forbs, and shrubs reduces the biodiversity and productivity of this site.

-- rubber rabbitbrush (Ericameria nauseosa ssp. nauseosa var. glabrata), shrub - plains pricklypear (Opuntia polyacantha), shrub - blue grama (Bouteloua gracilis), grass - saltgrass (Distichlis spicata), grass
+- plains pricklypear (Opuntia polyacantha), shrub

+- blue grama (Bouteloua gracilis), grass

+- saltgrass (Distichlis spicata), grass

-Community 2.1 Blue Grama and Saltgrass
+Community 2.1 Blue Grama and Salt Grass

-Inland saltgrass and blue grama are the dominant species and have developed into a sod-bound condition.
-Alkali sacaton may be present in remnant amounts.
-Slick spots have increased in size.
-Green needlegrass, fourwing saltbush, and winterfat have been removed.
-Rubber rabbitbrush (green plume rabbitbrush), plains pricklypear, broom snakeweed, curlycup gumweed, poison suckleya, purple threeawn, and scratchgrass have increased.
-Western wheatgrass may be present in remnant amounts where moisture conditions are favorable.
-A significant amount of production and diversity has been lost when compared to the Reference state.
-Major reduction or loss of cool-season grasses, the shrub component, and nitrogen fixing forbs have negatively impacted energy flow and nutrient cycling.
-Slick spots have increased in size, accelerated by blowing salt and soil, and may be interconnected by developing flow paths.
-The plant community exhibits an impaired water cycle.
-Total annual production ranges from 100 to 800 pounds of air-dry vegetation per acre and averages 400 pounds during a normal year.
+Saltgrass and blue grama dominate the site and have developed into a sod-bound condition.
+Isolated small bunches of low vigor alkali sacaton may persist.
+Warm-season tallgrasses and fourwing saltbush have been removed.
+Western wheatgrass may persist in remnant amounts but be reduced in vigor.
+This plant community is resistant to change due to the grazing tolerance of blue grama and saltgrass.
+A significant amount of production and diversity has been lost when compared to the Reference Plant Community.
+Loss of key warm- and cool-season grasses, the shrub component, and nitrogen fixing forbs have negatively impacted energy flow and nutrient cycling.
+Water infiltration is reduced significantly due to the massive shallow root system "root pan", characteristic of blue grama and inland saltgrass.
+Soil loss may be obvious where flow paths are connected.
+Total annual production ranges from 200 to 700 pounds of air-dry vegetation per acre and averages 450 pounds during a normal year.

-- rubber rabbitbrush (Ericameria nauseosa ssp. nauseosa var. glabrata), shrub - plains pricklypear (Opuntia polyacantha), shrub - blue grama (Bouteloua gracilis), grass - saltgrass (Distichlis spicata), grass
+- plains pricklypear (Opuntia polyacantha), shrub

+- blue grama (Bouteloua gracilis), grass

+- saltgrass (Distichlis spicata), grass